ghazayel/x2social/README.md

 ## 📸 Demo

-> *Coming soon!* A short video showcasing the real-time automation flow from Twitter to social platforms.
+> *Coming soon!* A short video showcasing the real-time automation flow from X to social platforms.

 ---

 ## 🧠 How It Works

-1. **Launches 4 browser instances** (Twitter, WhatsApp, Telegram, Facebook) using Selenium.
+1. **Launches 4 browser instances** (X, WhatsApp, Telegram, Facebook) using Selenium.
 2. **Checks for a new tweet** every 60 seconds.
 3. **Formats and sends** the tweet to each platform with custom formatting:
    - Telegram gets 🔴 prefixed messages.